Summer in Europe: 5 Perfect Picks

-Bari has begun enjoying a bit of a renaissance in recent years.
-Stroll Bari Vecchia, where nonne hand-make orecchiette along Arco Basso aka “Strada de Orecchiette”.
+Bari has begun enjoying a renaissance of sorts in recent years.
+Stroll Bari Vecchia, where nonne (Italian for grandmothers) hand-make orecchiette along Arco Basso aka “Strada de Orecchiette”.
 Take in the beautiful architecture of various palazzi, browse contemporary art galleries, and even visit a Norman castle.
-Bari is also where you could take a ferry to Dubrovnik or several Greek ports if you’re taking a longer tour around Europe.
+Bari is also where you could take a ferry to Dubrovnik or several Greek ports if your personal summer travel season is longer.

 Puglia is roughly 250 miles long, so if you have a week or less pick one area.
 If you have 10-14 days, you can sample the whole region.
 The southernmost Salento peninsula includes the incredible Baroque town of Lecce (often called the Florence of the south) and some of the best beaches in all of Europe.
 For whitewashed quaint villages – including the distinctive Trulli-filled Alberobello, stay around Ostuni.
 Ostuni is called the Citta Bianca, and it’s easy access to the equally charming villages of Martina Franca and Locorotondo.
 The eastern coast boasts the famous Polignano a Mare but don’t sleep on the likes of Monopoli or Brindisi either.
 Brindisi is also a busy port, with numerous ferries to Greece and even Albania.